BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 | **GET**    | `/api/restify/posts/getters?getter=getterName`        | retrieve index getters                       |
 | **GET**    | `/api/restify/posts/{post}/getters?getter=getterName` | retrieve individual getter                   |

-In order to get the public functionality you need to take few extra steps to inform your setup it might have public access.
+In order to get the public functionality you need to take a few extra steps to inform your setup that now it has public access.

 ### Public gate